-Mitigating the financial losses faced by hospitals is a part of their revival strategy, come 2021.
+Mitigating the financial losses faced by hospitals is a part of their revival strategy.
 This is where technology plays a big part.
-From being able to streamline their operations with the help of Blockchain technology to cutting costs with the help of IoMT, there is so much that healthcare organizations can do to make things better for themselves by leveraging technology.
+From being able to streamline their operations with the help of Blockchain technology to cutting costs with the help of IoMT, there is so much that healthcare organizations can do to make things better for themselves by leveraging the latest trends in technology.

-In this article, we are going to discuss the healthcare technology trends for the year 2021 and see how each of these technologies will shape the medical industry in the immediate future.
+In this article, we are going to discuss the healthcare technology trends for the coming years and beyond and see how each of these technologies will shape the medical industry in the immediate future.
 We will also broach about healthcare organizations who are using these technologies and see the kind of impact it has had on their bottom line and quality of care delivery.

 That is expected to be the market size of the telemedicine industry by 2026.

 Using technology to diagnose or treat patients from a remote location is called telemedicine.
 It usually happens through live video conferences or still images captured and used by the healthcare professionals.
 While it is not a new phenomenon, the number of applications of telemedicine has increased vastly because of superior tech in recent years.

 During the first quarter of 2020, there was a 50% surge in telehealth visits in the US compared to 2019 due to fears around Covid-19.
 Since health services were severely restricted due to the pandemic, telemedicine helped in dispensing immediate and continuous care.